For information hover over number | Click on project number | Overview of overall plan

 The first group of buildings in Strandkai - the Unilever hedquarters for German-speaking countries and the Marco Polo Tower residential block - is complete.
 They occupy an open area between the Elbe, the Marco Polo Terraces and the future Grasbrookpark (© ELBE&FLUT) Start slideshow

 In summer 2009, the first building was completed to the south of the Marco Polo Terraces: the ensemble, by Behnisch Architekten (Stuttgart), consists of an office building and a residential tower.
 The 25,000 sqm gross floor area (GFA) office building (59) has been in use since then by consumer goods group Unilever and the 1,100 employees of its German-speaking markets organization.
 The building’s sustainability credentials are impressive: in 2011 it was the first office building to be awarded the gold Hafen-City Ecolabel.
 The interior of the multi-award-winning Unilever office building features an atrium flooded with natural light, open-plan offices and horizontally staggered work stations.
 The ground floor, with its shops and events, is a public open space accessible to the public even outside office hours, linking the Marco Polo Terraces to the newly landscaped Elbe waterfront promenade and the Elbterrassen steps.

 Maco Polo Tower wins real estate "Oscar"

-Like the Unilever headquarters building, the Marco Polo Tower (58), with its 58 apartments, has also won several awards.
+Like the Unilever headquarters building, the Marco Polo Tower (58) next door, with some 60 apartments, has also won multiple awards.
 In 2010, the residential tower won the real estate “Oscar”, the MIPIM award, in the residential developments category.
 The previous year it was named best building in the European Property Awards.
-The whole ensemble has become a landmark, with the 55m high tower and its staggered stories visible from far away, as striking as the Unilever building with its conspicuous façade.
+The whole ensemble has become a landmark, with the tower around 60 m high and its staggered stories visible from far away, as striking as the Unilever building with its conspicuous façade.

 Living on the quay point